 Frank enjoyed 15 years in Los Angeles, acting in over 45 national commercials, several feature films, including; White Men Can't Jump, Blue Chips, The Criminal Mind, as well as guest starring over 50 times on, The Young and the Restless, Days of Our Lives and General Hospital.
 Frank has also guest-starred on the sitcom, The Single Guy, and Gary Goldberg's show, Champs.

-From 2003 – Present, Mr. Rossi has expanded his teaching, coaching hundreds of actors for Stage, Film & Television in both New York and Los Angeles.
-STUDENTS include: Danni Lang (Safe, Underground Comedy, Fair Game), Kelsey Ford (Adventureland, Vampires Suck), Liz Mckendry (The Producers on Broadway), Lizzy Cappuccino (Arthur Newman Golf Pro) Josh Nuncio (I -3 Vampire's, XII) Charlene Amoia (How I met Your Mother, Seven Pounds, American Reunion, ICarly, Days of Our Lives) Doug Buczak (National Spokesman for Kmart & Sears, Raymour & Flannigan).
+From 2003 – Present, Mr. Rossi has expanded his teaching, coaching hundreds of actors for Stage, Film & Television in both Western New York and Los Angeles.
+STUDENTS include: Will Herzog, (Boardwalk Empire), Sammi DiMora, (Supah Ninja's) Danni Lang (Inappropriate Comedy, Safe, Fair Game, Late Autumn, etc), Kelsey Ford (Adventureland, Vampires Suck), Liz Mckendry (The Producers on Broadway), Lizzy Cappuccino (Deception,) Josh Nuncio (I -3 Vampire's, XII) Charlene Amoia (How I met Your Mother, Seven Pounds, American Reunion, ICarly, Days of Our Lives) Doug Buczak (National Spokesman for Kmart & Sears, Raymour & Flannigan) and Paul Spitale, (Three-year contract through 2016 as On-Camera spokesperson for Walmart)

 Frank has also continued his acting career, co-starring in the 2009 feature, The Alphabet Killer, starring, Timothy Hutton and Elisha Dushku.
 Frank plays police officer, Francis Baker.
-From 2010 – 2011, Frank also co-starred in, The Focus Box, 3:14, Vlog and recently booked the role of -- Chief of Staff in the feature, Ward's Island starring, Craig Sheffer, Dennis Haysbert and Bill Duke.
-The film is scheduled for release in early, 2013.
+From 2010 – Present, Frank has also co-starred in, The Focus Box, 3:14, Vlog and recently booked the role of the Chief of Staff in the feature, Battledogs starring, Craig Sheffer, Dennis Haysbert and Bill Duke.
+The Sci-Fi thriller is scheduled for release in 2013.
+Frank will also be co-starring in the short feature, Loyal to the Game shooting in the fall of 2014.

 Mr. Rossi began writing in 1990.
 In that year, Frank co-wrote and produced the 16mm short film titled, Struggle Within, with writer/director, William Phelps.
 The project sold and was distributed in high schools throughout the country.
 Frank continued his love for writing and wrote several screenplays and TV spec scripts throughout the 90's.

 From 1997 – 2001, Frank spent 4 years under the tutelage of Oscar winner, Bobby Moresco (Crash, Million Dollar Baby).
 Working with Bobby, the two sold a script Frank wrote (Prince of Peace) to the Fox TV show, Millennium starring, Lance Henrikson.
 Mr. Rossi then went on to write and produce the serial killer thriller, A Time Of Fear.
 The film premiered in Los Angeles in 2004, starred Nick Mancuso and was distributed by Columbia home video.
-From 2005 – 2012, Frank has written 4 screenplays, a pilot for Television, his 5 hr DVD series and has also been hired to write 2 features.
+From 2005 – 2014, Frank has written 4 screenplays, a pilot for Television, his 5 hr DVD series and has also been hired to write 2 features.
+One of Frank's features, Blood on the Slopes is scheduled for shooting in the winter of 2015 in Vancouver, BC.
 See list below.

 Bull in the Ring – Based on a true story, the script is a sweeping, racially charged and yet intimate story spanning a half-century.
 Set primarily in prosperous 1950's America, the story focuses on former college football All-American, Willie Evans and his struggle with racism.
 (Remember the Titans meets In the Heat of the Night)